addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

     The Application Load-balancer changes the source IP of packets it receives to it's private IP address, so those packets are not blocked by the Security Group rule.

-    The Network Load-balancer does NOT change the source IP of packets it receives, so those packets are blocked by the Security Group rule.
+    By default, the Network Load-balancer does NOT change the source IP of packets it receives, so those packets are blocked by the Security Group rule.

 .. code-block::

     SecurityGroupWebInstances:
       Type: AWS::EC2::SecurityGroup
       Properties:
-        GroupName: sg_web-instances_ex006
+        GroupName: sg_webinstances_ex006
-        GroupDescription: "Security Group for Web Instances in ex-006"
+        GroupDescription: "Security Group for Web Instances."
         SecurityGroupIngress:
-          -
-            CidrIp: 10.0.100.0/24
-            IpProtocol: tcp
-            FromPort: 22
-            ToPort: 22
           -
             CidrIp: 10.0.0.0/16
             IpProtocol: tcp
             FromPort: 80
             ToPort: 80
         VpcId: !Ref VPC

 Resolve the issue
 -----------------